VIER-CognitiveVoice/rasa-vier-cvg/README.md

 ### Configuring CVG

-If you do not yet have an account for CVG please contact us at <mailto:info@vier.ai>.
+If you do not yet have an account for CVG please contact us at [info@vier.ai](mailto:info@vier.ai).

 ![conversational-ai-rasa](https://user-images.githubusercontent.com/42033366/192627897-cc2ec42e-0bf4-4c91-bcf9-242a6077b609.PNG)

-To configure the connection between your Rasa bot and [CVG](https://cognitivevoice.io) just select Rasa as the bot template, enter your Rasa URL (something like "https://myrasabot.mycompany.ai/webhooks/vier-cvg") and your token as set in credentials.aml in the CVG project settings.
-That's it.
+To configure the connection between your Rasa bot and [CVG](https://cognitivevoice.io) just select Rasa as the bot template, enter your Rasa URL (e.g. `https://rasa.example.org/webhooks/vier-cvg`) and your token, as set in credentials.yaml, in the CVG project settings.

 ![Configuring a Rasa project in CVG](https://github.com/VIER-CognitiveVoice/rasa-vier-cvg/blob/master/CVG-UI-configuring-a-rasa-project.png)